 “I feel like my travel life has completely nuked my social life.
 I remember having friends (I think) and going out and enjoying myself.
-Are my travel journeys really going to be the end of my social life or is there some other form it might take Travel on Happiness to affect our travel psychology?”
+Are my travel journeys really going to be the end of my social life or is there some other form?”

 When we put it like that, it almost sounds kind of elevating.
 We’re told by others (heretics!) that we need a life inside and outside of our journeys.
-We’re supposed to have families, loved ones, and friends who we create amazing experiences with that have absolutely nothing to do with explorations.
-And of course, that’s important.
+We’re supposed to have families, and friends with whom we create amazing experiences.

-As conscious travellers, we get to enjoy a very special kind of opportunity to build and expand our social lives that many others never get, and in fact, we often take for granted.
+As conscious travellers, we get to enjoy a very special kind of opportunity to build.
+Expand our psychology on social lives that many others never get, and in fact, we often take for granted.

 We’re in the happiness with our peers navigating some of the most trying moments of our lives all day, every day.
 That shared experience creates a powerful bond of trust, vulnerability, and triumph that we frankly rarely get with anyone else we meet.
 Journeys are not incidental.